Managing CNAME Records

 To update a CNAME record

-2. Update the information and click to save the record.
+6. Update the information, and click Update Record to save the record.

 Removing a CNAME record